1363V4/le.guide/_posts/2024-09-02-future_trip.md

-- **the state of vr art is ok:** again, some gimmicky videos in museums, but the bottleneck isn't the tech, just the craft (3d modeling as in video games).
+- **the state of vr art is ok:** again, some gimmicky videos in museums, but the bottleneck isn't the tech, just the craft (3d modeling, as in video games).
 - there's **already a million** "ai trip planners" websites out there. i'll probably never use them over a general purpose but more powerful model. a classic conondrum for ai "wrappers".

-my girl and i are young, broke and curious: we walked 15km a day during 3 weeks. we spent 3.1k/person for 21 days. we had a terrific time.
+my girl and i are young, broke and curious: we walked 15km a day during 3 weeks. we spent 3.1k per person. we had a terrific time.

 most other tourists didn't do that.